How to free yourself from being a prisoner of your own mind

 Everyone has moments like these – moments when you are so upset you can’t think straight.
 If you’re emotionally sensitive or dysregulated, then you’ll benefit from the whole toolbox of DBT skills to help you in a crisis, such as the STOP skill, Pros and Cons, and Distracting.

-Another DBT distress tolerance skill, called Mindfulness of Current Emotions helps free you from the prison of your own mind.
+Another DBT distress tolerance skill, called Mindfulness of Current Thoughts helps free you from the prison of your own mind.

 It’s a set of mindfulness skills to help you not believe your distressing thoughts.